Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/16 - UI-UX Awareness (Design)/README.md

-# Outcome 4 - UI/UX
+# Outcome 16 - UI/UX Awareness / Design

 **Skill Description**
 ----------
-The Fellow fully understands what makes a world-class User Interface and User Experience.
-The Fellow leverages that understanding to build excellent interfaces with appropriate components and behaviors.
+The fellow understands the basics of proper UI / UX design including understanding the user, identifying and optimizing primary tasks / flows, wireframing, prototyping and iterating with usability testing.

 **Output**
 ----------